Nolan Arenado: Draft and minor leagues (2009–12)

 The Colorado Rockies selected Arenado in the second round with the 59th overall selection of the 2009 MLB draft.
 Rather than attend ASU, he signed with the Rockies, and made his professional baseball debut with the Casper Ghosts of the Rookie-level Pioneer League, where he batted .300.
-In 2010, Arenado played for the Asheville Tourists of the Class A South Atlantic League, where he posted a .308 batting average and 41 doubles.
+In 2010, Arenado played for the Asheville Tourists of the Single-A South Atlantic League, where he posted a .308 batting average and 41 doubles.

 Before the 2011 season, Baseball America ranked Arenado as the Rockies' third-best prospect and 80th overall.
 He was highly acclaimed as a hitter, less so as a defender.
-While playing for the Modesto Nuts of the Class A-Advanced California League, he began working harder on his defense.
+While playing for the Modesto Nuts of the High-A California League, he began working harder on his defense.
 While he had previously demonstrated exceptional arm strength and soft hands, they were neutralized by his inept footwork.
 Arenado later recalled that he "had really bad feet," and "was too lazy," for which Modesto manager Jerry Weinstein relentlessly scolded him.
 He tasked Arenado to take ground balls earlier than the other players and to move rapidly and precisely and maintain readiness at third base.
 In addition, Arenado began lifting weights in earnest while pushing himself to improve.
 The work ultimately gave him a combination of explosive vigor, ingenuity, and finesse that allowed him to cover large areas and make good long and short throws from postures ranging from upright to nearly laying down.

 Along with Wilin Rosario, Arenado represented the Rockies at the 2011 All-Star Futures Game.
 His first-half totals included a .283 batting average with six home runs and 42 RBI.
 He finished the season with a .298 batting average and 20 home runs, leading the minor leagues with 122 RBI.
-Later in the year, he was named the Most Valuable Player (MVP) of the Arizona Fall League (AFL) after hitting .388 with six home runs and 33 RBI.
+Later in the year, Arenado was named the Most Valuable Player (MVP) of the Arizona Fall League (AFL) after hitting .388 with six home runs and 33 RBI.
 In 163 games combined in the California League and AFL in 2011, Arenado batted .315 with 201 base hits, 155 RBI, 26 home runs and 44 doubles.
-Playing for the Tulsa Drillers of the Class AA Texas League in 2012, he was again named to appear in the All-Star Futures Game.
-He finished the year with a .285 batting average, 12 home runs, and 56 RBI.
+Playing for the Tulsa Drillers of the Double-A Texas League in 2012, he was again named to appear in the All-Star Futures Game.
+Arenado finished the year with a .285 batting average, 12 home runs, and 56 RBI.